Supersingular irreducible symplectic varieties: Generalities on the notion of supersingularity

 Hence $\Gamma_{*}(\alpha_{1}\times \alpha_{2})$ belongs to $ \ker(\nu_{*})$, which is a finite abelian group by $(v)$.
 In other words, the image of the intersection product $\CH^{*}(X)_{\alg}\otimes \CH^{*}(X)_{\alg}\to \CH^{*}(X)_{\alg}$ is annihilated by some integer.
 However, this image is also divisible, hence must be zero. \end{proof}

 \begin{remark}[Beauville's conjectures on supersingular abelian varieties] Let $A$ be an abelian variety of dimension $g$.
-Recall Beauville's decomposition \cite{MR826463} on rational Chow groups: for any $0\leq i\leq g$, where $\CH^{i}(A)_{(s)}$ is the common eigen-space of the multiplication-by-$m$ map (with eigenvalue $m^{2i-s}$) for all $m\in \ZZ$.
-As is pointed out in \cite{Fak02}, when $A$ is supersingular, Corollary \ref{cor:SSAV} confirms all the conjectures proposed in \cite{MR726428} and \cite{MR826463}.
-A remarkable feature of the Chow rings of supersingular abelian varieties that is not shared by other varieties with supersingular abelian motives in general is that the decomposition $\CH^{*}(X)_{\QQ}=\CH^{*}(X)_{(0)}\oplus \CH^{*}(X)_{(1)}$ is \emph{multiplicative}, that is, in addition to the properties $(i) - (vi)$ in Corollary \ref{cor:SSAV}, we have that the subspace $\CH^{*}(X)_{(0)}$ is closed under the intersection product.
-We will see in \S~\ref{subsect:Cycles} how this supplementary feature is extended to another class of supersingular varieties, namely the supersingular symplectic varieties. \end{remark}
+Recall Beauville's decomposition \cite{MR826463} on rational Chow groups: for any $0\leq i\leq g$, where $\CH^{i}(A)_{(s)}$ is the common eigenspace of the multiplication-by-$m$ map (with eigenvalue $m^{2i-s}$) for all $m\in \ZZ$.
+As is pointed out in \cite{Fak02}, when $A$ is supersingular, Corollary \ref{cor:SSAV} confirms all the conjectures proposed in \cite{MR726428} and \cite{MR826463}, and the corresponding Beauville decomposition takes the following form:

+with $\CH^*(A)_{(0)}$ injects into the cohomology and $\CH^{*}(A)_{(1)}=\CH^*(A)_{\alg, \QQ}$.
+A remarkable feature of the Chow rings of supersingular abelian varieties that is not shared by other varieties with supersingular abelian motives in general is that the decomposition \eqref{eqn:DecompSSAV} is \emph{multiplicative}, that is, in addition to the properties $(i) - (vi)$ in Corollary \ref{cor:SSAV}, we have that the subspace $\CH^{*}(X)_{(0)}$ is closed under the intersection product.
+We will see in \S\,\ref{subsect:Cycles} how this supplementary feature is extended to another class of supersingular varieties, namely the supersingular symplectic varieties. \end{remark}

 \begin{remark} There is more precise information on the Griffiths group of codimension-2 cycles on a supersingular abelian variety if the base field is the algebraic closure of a finite field of characteristic $p$: in \cite{MR1904085}, Gordon--Joshi showed that it is at most a $p$-primary torsion group. \end{remark}